Fairy ring: Necrotic or rapid growth zones

 One of the manifestations of fairy ring growth is a necrotic zone—an area in which grass or other plant life has withered or died.
-These zones are caused by the mycelia which, during a dry year, coat the roots of grasses and other herbs in meadows.
-After some time they are removed by biotic factors from the ground, at which stage a zone on the surface soil becomes visible.
+During a dry year, these zones are caused by the mycelia, which coat the roots of grasses and other herbs in meadows.
+After some time, they are removed by biotic factors from the ground; at this stage, a zone on the surface soil becomes visible.
 Patterns other than the basic ring or arc are also possible: circles, doubled arcs, sickle-shaped arcs, and other complicated formations are also formed by this process.
-Fungi can deplete the soil of readily available nutrients such as nitrogen, causing plants growing within the circle to be stressed which leads to plant discoloration.
-Some fungi also produce chemicals which act like hormones called gibberellins, which affect plant growth, causing rapid luxuriant growth.
+Fungi can deplete the soil of readily available nutrients such as nitrogen, causing plants growing within the circle to be stressed, which leads to plant discoloration.
+Some fungi also produce chemicals that act like hormones called gibberellins, which affect plant growth, causing rapid luxuriant growth.

 Long-term observations of fairy rings on Shillingstone Hill in Dorset, England, further suggested that the cycle depended on the continuous presence of rabbits.
 Chalky soils on higher elevations in the counties of Wiltshire and Dorset in southern England used to support many meadow-type fairy rings.
 Rabbits crop grass short in open areas and produce nitrogen-rich droppings.
 Mushrooms need more soil nitrogen than grass does.
 A ring can start from only a few spores from which the mycelium develops; the fruiting bodies of the mushrooms appearing only later when sufficient mycelial mass has been generated to support them.
-Subsequent generations of fungi grow only outward, because the parent generations have depleted their local nitrogen levels.
+Subsequent generations of fungi grow only outward because the parent generations have depleted their local nitrogen levels.
 Meanwhile, rabbits keep cropping the grass, but do not eat the fungi, allowing them to grow through their competition to tower, relatively, above the grass.
 By the time a circle of mushrooms reaches about 6 m in diameter, rabbit droppings have replenished the nitrogen levels near the centre of the circle, and a secondary ring may start to grow inside the first.

 Soil analysis of soil containing mycelium from a wood blewit (Clitocybe nuda) fairy ring under Norway spruce (Picea abies) and Scots pine (Pinus sylvestris) in southeast Sweden yielded fourteen halogenated low molecular weight organic compounds, three of which were brominated and the others chlorinated.
 It is unclear whether these were metabolites or pollutants.
 Brominated compounds are unknown as metabolites from terrestrial fungi.

 Types

 There are two generally recognised types of fairy ring fungus.
-Those found in the woods are called tethered, because they are formed by mycorrhizal fungi living in symbiosis with trees.
-Meadow fairy rings are called free, because they are not connected with other organisms.
+Those found in the woods are called tethered because they are formed by mycorrhizal fungi living in symbiosis with trees.
+Meadow fairy rings are called free because they are disconnected from other organisms.
 These mushrooms are saprotrophic.
 The effects on the grass depend on the type of fungus that is growing; when Calvatia cyathiformis is growing in the area, grass grows more abundantly; however, Leucopaxillus giganteus causes the grass to wither.